vuw-research-computing/raapoi-docs/docs/cloud_providers.md

 rclone listremotes
 ```
 The above sequence starts a tmux session to allow the transfer to continue even if I disconnect from the cluster
-(type `tmux attach` to reconnect)
+(type `tmux attach` to reconnect) and then loads the rcopy module - which requires the use of our new module system.

-If you don't already have CloudStor configured as a remote (which you won't if this is your first time using it) [follow the instructions on aarnet docs page](https://support.aarnet.edu.au/hc/en-us/articles/115007168507-Can-I-use-the-command-line-or-WebDav-)
+If you don't already have CloudStor configured as a remote (which you won't if this is your first time using it) [follow the instructions on aarnet docs page](https://support.aarnet.edu.au/hc/en-us/articles/115007168507-Can-I-use-the-command-line-or-WebDav-).

-Once we have setup _rclone_ to connect to CloudStor, we copy our data
+Once we have setup _rclone_ to connect to CloudStor, we copy our data.
+In this case from``` <my scratch folder>/test``` to ```test``` on CloudStor

 ```
  rclone copy --progress --transfers 8 /nfs/scratch/geldenan/test CloudStor:/test